rlinus/SdrBirdrec/README.md

 This repository contains pre-compiled shared libraries (.dll) for FFTW, PortAudio, libsndfile and libsamplerate to simplify compilation.

 ## How to Compile
-* Open this repository with Ms Visual Studio (>= 2017).
+* Open this repository with Microsoft Visual Studio (>= 2017).
 * Open the top-level CMakeLists.txt and change the path of the dependencies on line 9ff.
-* Right click on CMakeLists.txt in the Solution Explorer and hit `Install`.
+* Right-click on CMakeLists.txt in the Solution Explorer and hit `Install`.

 ## Licensing information
-Use, modification and distribution is subject to the GNU General Public License v3.0.
-See accompanying file `LICENSE.md`.
+Use, modification and distribution of SDR Birdrec is subject to the GNU General Public License v3.0.
+See the accompanying `LICENSE.md` file.